Leading Co-Design in Complex Systems

 It involves hands-on exercises and discussion, with individual and small group activities, as well as presentations and Q&A.

-In addition to the practice framework and case studies, participants also gain access to a large resource bank with relevant materials and tools that you can share with your organisation/network.
+In addition to the practice framework and case studies, participants also gain access to downloadable materials and tools that you can share with your organisation/network.

 Who is leading this?